 You can also listen to our podcast with these women here.

-Good news!
-Science World is now open again, so you can see the full photography exhibition during your next visit.
-Feel free to enjoy the online version from the comfort of your own home as well, which is available to stream below or on our YouTube Channel.
+Feel free to enjoy the online version from the comfort of your own home, which is available to stream below or on our Vimeo Channel.

 The women in the exhibition:

 Vice President of Business Development at Associated Engineering